xinyu-dev/NeMo-Skills/docs/basics/prerequisites.md

 be automatically recreated) as long as you don't have any running jobs when you remove the folders.
 If you want to have more fine-grained control over code reuse, you can directly specify `--reuse_code_exp` argument when submitting jobs

+## Inspecting generated sbatch file
+While our job submission is somewhat complicated and goes through NeMo-Run, at the end, we simply execute a particular sbatch file that is uploaded to the cluster.
+It is helpful sometimes to see what's in it and modify directly.
+You can find sbatch file(s) for each job inside `ssh_tunnel.job_dir` cluster folder that is defined in your cluster config.

 ## Running pipelines